'Antipsychotic drugs made me want to kill myself'

 But he says he would still rather take the drugs than try and function without them.

 "Being unmedicated is an unliveable hell.
-I'm happy to put up with all of this just to be more functional and less scared."'Price to pay'
+I'm happy to put up with all of this just to be more functional and less scared."

 The longer antipsychotic drugs are taken, the more chronic the side effects become.
 The nature of mental illness means patients are often prescribed medication for the rest of their lives.